saifali123/terraform/terraform.md

 * To refresh the terraform state, use `terraform refresh` command

-* To provide some inputs on terminals after `terraform apply`, use variables as specified in [main.tf](./youtube/main.tf)
+* To provide some inputs on terminals after `terraform apply`, use variables as specified in [main.tf](./youtube/main.tf).
+The default variable file is [variable file](./youtube/terraform.tfvars)

+* If we need to provide only input or type the string character on the terminal for the variable, then use `type = string` in the variable block, which is shown is this file [main.tf](./youtube/main.tf)

 * To provide variables while executing `terraform apply`, use `terraform apply -var "subnet-cidr=10.0.1.0/24"`

+* To provide our custom variable file, provide variable flag while executing the `terraform apply` command.
+Such as `terraform apply -var-file "custom-var-file"`